16 Royalty Party Themes

 2. The King’s Coronation

-For every little girl that wants to be Princess for a Day, there is a little boy that would love to be king of his very own kingdom.
-To properly execute this theme, you don’t need to do much more different than you would for a girl.
-Perhaps you could have the decorations match the king’s favorite color, and make him feel like a real ruler by letting him choose the games, events, and food for his coronation.
+For every little girl that wants to be “Princess for a Day”, there is a little boy that would love to be king of his very own kingdom.
+To bring this theme to life, the approach is similar to that for a princess party.
+Perhaps have the decorations match the king’s favorite color and make him feel like a real ruler by letting him choose the games, events, and food for his coronation.

-As with the Princess for a Day idea, you’ll want to have a portion of the party dedicated toward “crowning” the new king.
-You can find impressive-looking decorative crowns for both boys and girls from most party stores, as well as plastic goblets, trinkets, and other “medieval” accouterments.
+As with the Princess for a Day idea, you’ll want to have a portion of the party dedicated to “crowning” the new king.
+You can find impressive-looking crowns for both boys and girls from most party stores, as well as plastic goblets, trinkets, and other “medieval” accouterments.
 Just be creative, and the kids will be creative as well!

 3. The Belle of the Ball